-Should be a banner across the top, large enough to be visible very far away.
+The title should be a banner across the top, large enough to be visible very far away.

 Author and affiliations:

-Should go under the title, in smaller font.
+These should go under the title, in smaller font.

 Headings should be 36-45 point.
 Most text should be readable from several feet away.